 - Niacinamide: A multi-benefit active that increases cell turnover, helping to brighten and even skin tone.
 It also helps restore the skin barrier and reduce the look of wrinkles and fine lines.

 PCA Skin Pigment Bar is a solid cleansing bar.
 It comes with a sponge that you moisten and apply to the bar to create a rich lather.
 Apply the lather to your skin and leave it on for 2 minutes.
-This fragranced pigment bar can even be used with facial cleansing devices.
+You can even use this fragranced pigment bar with facial cleansing devices.

 What Ingredients Fade Hyperpigmentation?